i have birthed a baker.

 Combine almond flour, arrowroot, baking soda, and salt in a medium bowl.
 Add almond flour mixture to butter mixture and beat until just combined.
 Gently stir in chocolate chunks and potato chips.

 Drop dough by heaping tablespoonfuls onto a baking sheet lined with parchment paper.
+Press dough lightly to keep from mounding, so that cookie will bake evenly.
 Press a few extra pieces of chocolate and potato chips onto top of cookies, if desired.

 Bake at 350° for 11-13 minutes or until edges are just golden.
 Sprinkle cooling cookies with chunky Maldon salt.